-Cathedral Gorge is the result of millions of years of erosion and volcanic activity.
-This park is a favorite spot for hiking and photography.
+See the result of millions of years of erosion and volcanic activity in southeastern Nevada.

 Cathedral Gorge State Park is a mesmerizing spot in Nevada that is filled with photogenic geological structures.
 Although it may not seem like it now, this region was once underwater one million years ago, but erosion has left behind magnificent canyon formations.
 A favorite activity among visitors is exploring the narrow canyons with all of their nooks and crannies.
 These formations resemble gothic-style cathedral architecture and are especially idyllic during a sunset.
 Bring good hiking boots, sunscreen, and plenty of water with you, and keep an eye out for wildlife such as rabbits, foxes, hawks, and coyotes.
 You are also welcome to take a break at the picnic areas scattered throughout this 1,600-acre park.